kevinchain/OneMix3Pro-OpenCore/README.md

 **Brightness Control**

 Use `Brightness Slider` from App Store.
 Partially works but it's inverted.
+Alternatively check out the BrightnessX app and use F1/ F2 to increase/ lower the brightness.
+Unfortunately native brightness control isn't supported at this moment, interested developers might want to take a look at the DSDT and PNLF.

 ## What works